 There will be times during your study when the College may need to make a payment to you (e.g. payment of prizes, returning deposits etc) and holding your bank details enables this process to happen smoothly.
 If you can return this form before you start, it will save you filling it in in the future.
 However, if you don’t know your bank details yet, please don’t fill in this form.
 You will receive information about how to return this form to us in due course.
 You can upload the completed form using the St Peter’s College Submission Portal (go to ‘Freshers’ and then select 'Bank Details').

 BEFORE YOU ARRIVE IN OXFORD:

-- Contact email@example.com if you want to arrive before Sunday 4 October.
+- Contact email@example.com as soon as possible if you want or need to arrive before Sunday 3 October.

 - Register with the College Doctors: go to www.campusdoctor.co.uk/oxford/ and follow the instructions.

 - Sign and return Student-College Contract (see instructions above).

 - Complete online Data Collection Form (see instructions above).

 - Complete and return Bank details form (if you know your UK bank details already, optional, see instructions above).